JeansAthiwat/AttendFaceRecogWebApp/README.md

 # AttendFaceRecogWebApp
-My old STEM term project from high school involved creating a student attendance-checking website using facial recognition.
-I utilized a CNN face recognition model from face-api.js, along with the Vue.js framework, Node.js and Firebase as the cloud database
+This project is my old STEM term project from high school, where I created a student attendance-checking website using facial recognition.
+I utilized a CNN face recognition model from face-api.js, along with the Vue.js framework, Node.js, and Firebase as the cloud database.

+# FrontEnd
+Utilized the Vue.js framework to implement a responsive UI and layout.
+Also, implemented Vue Router for page navigation.

 # Reference
 Demo Video : https://drive.google.com/file/d/1BrCAovbRK2zaYSpb_IVXpWkD_tiCF3Wl/view?usp=sharing